vanruc/todoApp/README.md

 To do that, we will need to understand about Skyve Containers - https://skyvers.github.io/skyve-dev-guide/views/#containers

-After reading through the Skyve Containers, you may have already guessed how to split our view into 2 parts: left and right.
+After reading through the Skyve Containers document, you may have already guessed how to split our view into 2 parts.

 Yes, `hbox` container will help us on this.